 1. I recommend the authors take time to more explicitly clarify the goal of the study.
 What is the singular take-home message that the reader should take away from this?
 This singular message should be tempered enough so as not to overstate this as the first unification of value normalization and response selection, but more specific to what is being tested.

-Upon reflection, we agree with Reviewer 1 that the original manuscript was not sufficiently clear in its emphasis, touching on a number of features of the model and findings.
-Ultimately, we believe that the most important aspect of the LDDM is disinhibition, and the most salient contribution of this paper is showing the advantages of a decision making circuit that incorporates disinhibition (along with known features such as recurrent excitation and lateral and/or divisive inhibition).
-Driven by recent advances in genetic and imaging technologies, recent experiments have examined the diversity of inhibitory neuron subtypes and interneuron-interneuron connectivity, revealing evidence for widespread circuits implementing network disinhibition and driving behavioral and cognitive functions.
-However, disinhibition is not a part of standard circuit models of decision making, and the potential contributions of disinhibition to neurophysiological and behavioral aspects of decision making are unknown.
+Upon reflection, we agree with Reviewer #1 that the original manuscript was not sufficiently clear in its emphasis, touching on a number of features of the model and findings.
+Ultimately, we believe that the most important aspect of the LDDM is disinhibition, and the most salient contribution of this paper is showing the advantages of a decision-making circuit that incorporates disinhibition (along with known features such as recurrent excitation and lateral and/or divisive inhibition).
+Driven by advances in genetic and imaging technologies, recent experiments have examined the diversity of inhibitory neuron subtypes and interneuron-interneuron connectivity, revealing evidence for widespread circuits implementing network disinhibition and driving behavioral and cognitive functions.
+However, disinhibition is not a part of standard circuit models of decision-making, and the potential contributions of disinhibition to neurophysiological and behavioral aspects of decision-making are unknown.

 Thus, the overarching goal of the paper is to design, implement, and characterize the behavior of a decision-making circuit with disinhibitory motifs.
 The unification of value normalization and WTA activity is important, but primarily as a demonstration of the validity of the disinhibition-based LDDM model.
-As demonstrated in the paper, there are additional important capabilities of the LDDM, including the generation of structured inhibition and the provision of a mechanism for top down control of circuit dynamics and function.
+As demonstrated in the paper, there are additional important capabilities of the LDDM, including the generation of structured inhibition and the provision of a mechanism for top-down control of circuit dynamics and function.

 To make the take-home message clearer, we have now substantially revised the Abstract to emphasize the goal of incorporating disinhibition into a dynamical circuit model of decision-making:

 “Inhibition is crucial for brain function, regulating network activity by balancing excitation and implementing gain control.
 Recent evidence suggests that beyond simply inhibiting excitatory activity, inhibitory neurons can also shape circuit function through disinhibition.
 While disinhibitory circuit motifs have been implicated in cognitive processes including learning, attentional selection, and input gating, the role of disinhibition is largely unexplored in the study of decision-making.
 Here, we show that disinhibition provides a simple circuit motif for fast, dynamic control of network state and function.
-This dynamic control allows a novel disinhibition-based decision model to reproduce both value normalization and winner-take-all dynamics, the two central features of neurobiological decision making captured in separate existing models with distinct circuit motifs.
+This dynamic control allows a novel disinhibition-based decision model to reproduce both value normalization and winner-take-all dynamics, the two central features of neurobiological decision-making captured in separate existing models with distinct circuit motifs.
 In addition, the disinhibition model exhibits flexible attractor dynamics consistent with different forms of persistent activity seen in working memory.
 Fitting the model to empirical data shows it captures well both neurophysiological dynamics of value coding and psychometric choice behavior.
 Furthermore, the biological basis of disinhibition provides a simple mechanism for flexible top-down control of network states, enabling the circuit to capture diverse task-dependent neural dynamics.
-These results suggest a new biologically plausible mechanism for decision making and emphasize the importance of local disinhibition in neural processing.”
+These results suggest a new biologically plausible mechanism for decision-making and emphasize the importance of local disinhibition in neural processing.”

 In addition, we have restructured the Introduction text to frame the importance of incorporating disinhibition into computational decision models.
-The primary change is to the initial paragraphs, though we have streamlines the Introduction as well:
+The primary change is to the initial paragraphs, though we have streamlined the Introduction as well: